-Staged in June at Ulriksdal Palace Theatre in Stockholm, Festival O/Modernt is the highlight of our season.
-We gather a wonderful array of artists from around the world to share the stage with emerging talents for a week of concerts and arts events.
-The weeklong journey takes its inspiration from a noted composer of the past, who is celebrated through imaginative programming and unexpexted artistic juxtapositions.
+Staged in June at Queen Silvia Concert Hall in Stockholm, Festival O/Modernt is the highlight of our season.
+We gathered a wonderful array of artists from around the world to share the stage with emerging talents for a week of concerts and arts events.
+The weeklong journey took its inspiration from a noted composer of the past, who is celebrated through imaginative programming and unexpected artistic juxtapositions.

 In time, space, and media, it may be the most multi-dimensional classical festival in the world —The London Magazine